 Just like any other pet, there are certain things that you should never feed your parakeet.
 From choking hazards to poisons, you always want to avoid the type of foods that can cause your parakeets danger.
 What about watermelons?
 Can parakeets eat watermelon?

 Yes!
-It is completely safe to feed your parakeet watermelon, though you will need to remove the seeds and rinds.
+It is completely safe to feed your parakeet watermelon, including the seeds.
 Watermelons can act as a great treat for your parakeets because they have a sweet flavor and plenty of vitamins and minerals your parakeet needs for optimal health.

 To learn more about feeding your parakeet watermelon and its other dietary requirements, keep reading.
 This article answers everything you would need to know about feeding your parakeet watermelon, fruits, and other foods.